 - Access to patient support group to promote obesity related knowledge and awareness

 - Fully compliant with the American Society for Metabolic and Bariatric Surgery guidelines

 - Facilitates and empowers patients to make healthy lifestyle changes

 2. With BMI 30-34.9 kg/m2 who do not achieve sustainable or durable weight loss or with co-morbidities e.g type 2 diabetes, hypertension, hyperlipidemia, obstructive sleep apnea (OSA), non-alcoholic steatohepatitis (NASH), non-alcoholic fatty liver disease (NAFLD), will be considered for bariatric surgery

-All patients entering the programme will be assessed by a weight reduction coordinator or physician (endocrinologist) at first visit for suitability and given a management pathway.
+All patients entering the program will be assessed by a Bariatric coordinator or Physician at first visit for suitability and given a management pathway.

 Dietician and weight reduction coordinator

 Your weight reduction coordinator will work as the patient’s first line of contact to:

 - Organise a multidisplinary team for weight management cases to define the most suitable procedure for weight loss